Millennium Prize Problems: P versus NP

 The question is whether or not, for all problems for which an algorithm can verify a given solution quickly (that is, in polynomial time), an algorithm can also find that solution quickly.
 Since the former describes the class of problems termed NP, while the latter describes P, the question is equivalent to asking whether all problems in NP are also in P. This is generally considered one of the most important open questions in mathematics and theoretical computer science as it has far-reaching consequences to other problems in mathematics, to biology, philosophy and to cryptography (see P versus NP problem proof consequences).
 A common example of an NP problem not known to be in P is the Boolean satisfiability problem.

 Most mathematicians and computer scientists expect that P ≠ NP; however, it remains unproven.

 The official statement of the problem was given by Stephen Cook.

 Riemann hypothesis

-The real part (red) and imaginary part (blue) of the Riemann zeta function along the critical line Re(s) = 1/2.
-The first nontrivial zeros can be seen at Im(s) = ±14.135, ±21.022 and ±25.011.
+The real part (red) and imaginary part (blue) of the Riemann zeta function $\zeta(s)$ along the critical line $\zeta(s) = 1/2$.
+The first nontrivial zeros can be seen at $\operatorname{Im}(s) = \pm 14.135$, $\pm21.022$, and $\pm 25.011$.

 The Riemann zeta function $\zeta(s)$ is a function whose arguments may be any complex number other than 1, and whose values are also complex.
-This function can be expressed as the infinite sum of the power of a unit fraction:
+This function can be expressed as the following infinite sum: